volodymyrhudyma/blog/content/blog/2020-11-11-the-right-way-of-using-the-console-object-in-javascript.md

 ## Styling logs

-Sometimes you may want to display more fancy logs than the casual ones, to be able to quickly find them among tons of others stuff.
+Sometimes you may want to display more fancy logs than the default ones, to be able to quickly find them among tons of other stuff.

 It is possible by using a special delimiter `%c`.